My Favorite Books of 2025 – So Far

 Mickey Chambers Shakes It Up by Charish Reid

-Right next to Spiral, this book is one of my top favorites for romances.
 Mickey Chambers Shakes it Up is a grumpy-sunshine romance featuring a black female main character with a chronic illness.
 It is rare to find a cute romance with a black female main character.
 It is also rare to find a cute romance with a black female main character with a chronic illness AND they aren’t the conventional body type.
 Mickey Chambers is a woman in her early thirties who has hyperthyroidism and is struggling to make ends meet as a part-time professor at the local college so she decides to get a part-time job as a waitress at the local bar!
 And wouldn’t you know, the owner of the bar IS ONE OF HER STUDENTS!
 The spice in this book was perfect, it wasn’t too heavy and it didn’t take away from the main storyline (which was overall very sweet).

 Some Honorable Mentions from 2024